 There were three different primary versions of the Hotchkiss No. 1 during the time it was available (see note 11).
-And each version came in two styles; with a staple-holding tail and without.
+And each version came in two styles; with a staple-holding spiral coil (aka “tail”) and without.

-The first version of the Hotchkiss No. 1 was introduced in 1898 and was available at least through 1921 and probably a bit longer.
-The picture above is of a first version without a tail while the picture at the beginning of the post shows a first version with a tail.
-A first version without a tail weighed 1 pound 2 ounces and was made of nickel-plated cast iron.
+The first version of the Hotchkiss No. 1 was introduced in 1901 and was available at least through 1921 and probably a bit longer.
+The picture above is of a first version without a spiral coil while the picture at the beginning of the post shows a first version with a spiral coil.
+A first version without a spiral coil weighed 1 pound 2 ounces and was made of nickel-plated cast iron.
 It measured 4″L x 2″W x 4.5″H.

 The second version of the No. 1 was introduced about 1920 and was available at least until 1921.
 It is possible that it was available a year or two before or after this time period but I cannot verify that at this time.
 However, it should be noted that due to the popularity and longevity of this stapler there was some overlap in the selling of the different versions of the No. 1 and it wasn’t unusual for stationer A to offer the first version for sale while stationer B offered the newer version.
 This weighed 1 pound 2 ounces and measured 3.875″ L x 1.938″ W x 4.438″ H. The body material was changed from iron to “nickel-plate diecast” metal.
 There were a number of improvements introduced with this version which was likely a response to the growing competition Hotchkiss had in the field of strip staplers.
 Observe also the design changes made to this version.
 It did keep the same style base, only enameled in black, the body shape changed slightly but most noticeably, again except for the base, all additional ornamentation has been removed for a much smoother and cleaner look.
 It is my belief that the introduction of the Greenfield Fastening Machine is the inspiration of both many of the mechanical improvements and also of the design changes.